CHIDS-UMD/Covid19-Vaccination-Race-Disparity-Publish/README.md

 ### Avoid Collinearity by Droping `Hesitancy` Variable

    We reviewed the Variable Inflation Rate (VIF) for our main regression model, finding that vaccine hesitancy had a VIF that exceeds the suggested cut-off value of 10.
-To assess how much the multicollinearity may have an impact on our findings, we try models excluding vaccine hesitancy, and report those below.
+To assess how much the multicollinearity may have an impact on our findings, we try models excluding vaccine hesitancy.

-   You can get the stata code to do this regression by:
+   You can get the stata code to do this robustness check by:
    ```shell
    python statacode.py --task avoid_collinearity
    ```